Bread Dad

 Home

-This banana bread muffin recipe is simple & easy to make.
-It should take you only 10-15 minutes or so to prepare and clean up.
+This chocolate chip banana muffin recipe is simple & easy to make.
+It takes me roughly 10-15 minutes to prepare and clean up (excluding the baking time, of course).
 Please be aware that this is an oven-baked chocolate chip banana muffin recipe.
 It is not made with a bread machine.
 You will also find a printable and “pin-able” recipe at the bottom of this page.
-If you liked this recipe, we hope you will leave a comment below and give us a 5 star rating.

 • 2 – Large Eggs